John Fitch (inventor): Early life

-Fitch was born to Joseph Fitch and Sarah (Shaler) in Windsor, Connecticut, on January 21, 1743, on a farm that is part of present-day South Windsor, Connecticut.
+Fitch was born to Joseph Fitch III and Sarah (Shaler) in Windsor, Connecticut, on January 21, 1743, on a farm that is part of present-day South Windsor, Connecticut.
 He received little formal schooling and eventually apprenticed himself to a clockmaker.
-During his apprenticeship, Fitch was not allowed to learn or even observe watchmaking (he later taught himself how to repair clocks and watches).
+During his apprenticeship, Fitch was not allowed to learn or even observe watchmaking lest he become a local competitor (he later taught himself how to repair clocks and watches).

 He married Lucy Roberts on December 29, 1767.
 The couple had two children, a son and a daughter.
-In his autobiography, Fitch claimed that his wife was unhappy and argumentative, and he used these reasons to explain why he abandoned his son and wife (pregnant at the time with a daughter), never to return.
+In his autobiography, Fitch reveals that he was unhappy with both his business and his marriage and in 1769 he abandoned his son and wife (pregnant at the time with a daughter), never to return.
 Following his apprenticeship in Hartford, he opened an unsuccessful brass foundry in East Windsor, Connecticut, and then a brass and silversmith business in Trenton, New Jersey, which succeeded for eight years but was destroyed by British troops during the American Revolution.

 He served briefly during the Revolution, mainly as a gunsmith working for the New Jersey militia.
 He left his unit after a dispute over a promotion but continued his work repairing and refitting arms in Trenton.
 In the fall of 1777, Fitch provided beer and tobacco to the Continental Army in Philadelphia.
 During the following winter and spring, he provided beer, rum, and other supplies to troops at Valley Forge.

 In 1780, Fitch began working as a Kentucky surveyor, recording a land claim of 1600 acre for himself.
 In the spring of 1782, while surveying in the Northwest Territory, he was captured by indigenous people and turned over to the British, who eventually released him.